 Video-based learning is not an unknown concept.

 It has endorsements from various big companies such as Microsoft and IBM.
 Several research giants like Bersin, Gartner, LinkedIn, and Forrester recommend it.
-In fact, the method has full support of the learning and development industry.
+In fact, the method has full support for the learning and development industry.

 A study released by LinkedIn in 2017 says: